 “At companies like Amazon, which has been publicly likened to a sweat shop, and Oracle, which some see as the evil empire, being laid off isn’t shocking.
 But, “SAP is seen as the benevolent empire, so there’s a sense of betrayal in the air,” Greenbaum told CMSWire.”

 Interesting observation.
-Apparently, the bar is being set quite low.
-One wonders if customers, who were lied to about HANA by SAP, SAP consulting firms, IT media entities and IT analysts who took money from SAP to write falsified studies into HANA, also feel betrayed.
+The bar is being set quite low.
+One wonders if customers, who were lied to about HANA by SAP, SAP consulting firms, IT media entities, and IT analysts who took money from SAP to write falsified studies into HANA, also feel betrayed.

 Maybe empathy should only extend to SAP employees that helped SAP lie to customers about HANA.